Fire Service Certification and Backflow Prevention

-Backflow is the unintended reversal of water flow from a property back into Council’s water main.
+Backflow is the unintended reversal of potentially contaminated water from a property, back into Council’s drinking water supply system.
 This may occur when there is a sudden reduction in pressure in the water reticulation network.
-Backflow prevention devices reduce the risk of contamination of the water supply from activities carried out at business premises.
+Backflow prevention devices reduce the risk of contamination of the water supply from backflow, back siphonage and cross connections.

 FAQs - Do I need a backflow prevention device for my business?

 If contaminated water enters the water reticulation network, it could be used by other customers and may cause serious health issues and even death.

 The property owner is responsible for installation of the appropriate Backflow Prevention Device on their property.
 Council will assign a default level of hazard, based on an assessment of the activities being carried out at the property.

-Council policy requires the property owner to ensure that a Backflow Prevention Device is tested, maintained, and replaced as required by Council policy.
-If your business activity is rated as a Medium or High hazard, an annual backflow test is required to be undertaken by an accredited backflow plumber.
-The test result documentation must be submitted to Council periodically to establish this.
+Council Policy requires the property owner to ensure that a Backflow Prevention Device is tested, maintained, and replaced as required by Council Policy.
+If your business activity is rated as a Medium or High hazard, an annual backflow test is required to be undertaken by an accredited backflow plumber and test result documentation must be submitted to Council.

-You need to engage an accredited backflow plumber (PDF 178.8KB).
+To conduct your regular 12 monthly test on your device, you need to engage an accredited Backflow Prevention Plumber (PDF 417KB).
 The plumbers on this register are not affiliated with or accredited by Council, nor is any recommendation implied.

-If you are an Accredited Backflow Plumber, Council invites you to register your backflow prevention accreditation with Council.
+If you are an Accredited Backflow Prevention Plumber, Council invites you to register your backflow prevention accreditation with Council.
 To be placed on Council’s accredited backflow plumber list please complete the Document Link pro forma (PDF 82.2KB) and return to it Council.